amelieagagnon/amelieagagnon.github.io/index.md

 I lead the design and implementation of tools, guidelines and methodologies to improve the efficiency and effectiveness of educational planning and management in Member States.
 Before joining IIEP, I worked at the UNESCO Institute for Statistics, covering the Latin America and the Caribbean education survey, and Statistics Canada within the Canadian Research Data Centre Network in Saskatchewan.

 I am the alternate UNESCO Representative to the UN Committee of Experts on Global Geospatial Information Management (UN-GGIM), and have  published a few reports on the use of geospatial data in educational planning, on spatialized school-age population estimates, travel time to school.
-Reach out on Twitter @AmelieAGagnon

 This is a personal page, where I share some of my past and current work.
 Designations employed & presentation of the material on this page do not imply the expression of any opinion whatsoever from my employer concerning legal status of any country, territory, city, area, authorities, concerning the delimitation of frontiers/ boundaries.

+### Contact
+Find me on Twitter at <a href="https://twitter.com/AmelieAGagnon">@AmelieAGagnon</a>

 ### Publications
 Vargas Mesa, G.; Sheldon, A.; Gagnon, A.A.
 Forthcoming 2022. <a href="https://github.com/iiepdev/mcda-site-classification-educational-facilities"> Assessing Natural Hazard Risks for Planning Location of Educational Facilities: Multi-Criteria Decision Analysis for Site Classification</a>.
 IIEP Technical Notes, 4.
 Paris: IIEP-UNESCO.